ces-core/shell-utils/README.md

        ‐v, ‐‐version Show the version.

        ‐‐rpc‐url
               Sets  the RPC URL for the chain where the changelog is deployed.
               If   ommited,   it   uses   the   value   for   the ‘$ETH_RPC_URL‘ env var.

 EXAMPLES
-       changelog‐to‐json
+       changelog‐to‐json \
          0x7EafEEa64bF6F79A79853F4A660e0960c821BA50
               Fetches the info from CES Goerli MCD

+       jq ‐r ’.CHANGELOG’ ’addresses.json’ | changelog‐to‐json
+              When the address is extracted  from  another  file, it  can  be passed in as input

+       changelog‐to‐json $(jq ‐r ’.CHANGELOG’ ’addresses.json’)
+              This is equivalent to the command above

 changelog‐to‐json        0.2.0                  March        2022
 CHANGELOG‐TO‐JSON(1)